Gnolam/GetData-Project/CodeBook.md

 ### Getting and Cleaning Data Project

-### Inputs
+### Description
-Description Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.
+Additional information about the variables, data and transformations used in the course project for the `Johns Hopkins Getting and Cleaning Data` course.

+### Source Data
-Source Data A full description of the data used in this project can be found at [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+A full description of the data used in this project can be found at [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Here are the data for the project: [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The data for the project can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ### Transformations
 Test and train data were loaded separately.
-The subject, X, and y files were loaded for both test and train.
+The `subject`, `X`, and `Y` files were loaded for both test and train.
 Headers for the X values were extracted from the features.txt file and applied to both test and train datasets

 Next, test and train data sets were merged into one.
-For readability column names of Subject and Activity were added for the subject and y values respectivel.
+For readability column names of `Subject` and `Activity` were added for the subject and y values respectively.

 ###  Outputs
-The following columns were retainened containing mean: Mean value containing std: Standard deviation
+The following columns were retained:
+- containing `mean`: Mean value
+- containing `std`: Standard deviation
+- Subject
-Subject and Activity
+- Activity

 The following columns can be found in the output file:

 - 1. Activity